 Understanding your Social Security benefits

 When it comes to Social Security, there is a lot to consider.
-Social Security is often associated with a retirement program, but you may enroll if you become disabled or lose a family member.
-Take a look at the diagrams below for information on how to make the right choices for you and your family.
+The federal program is probably most well-known for its retirement income benefit, but you may also qualify for Social Security if you become disabled or lose a family member.

 Year of birth |